SibonayK/AzureFilesBackupToAnotherFileShare/README.md

 1. Snapshot source share.
 2. Copy snapshot just taken to the target share using azcopy --sync.
 3. Snapshot target share.
 Result is both snapshots are the same.
+4. The script automatically removes your oldest manual snapshot when you are close to the Azure Files snapshot limit (currently 200), ensuring your scheduled backup jobs never fail.
-4. Repeat steps (1-3) using Task Scheduler or Azure Batch to replicate more snapshots on a schedule of your choosing.
-Sync will only transfer new files or files that have changed, and will also remove deleted files from target.
+5. You can automate these steps using Azure Automation (see [Sync between Two Azure File Shares for Disaster Recovery](" https://charbelnemnom.com/sync-between-two-azure-file-shares-for-disaster-recovery") for more details).
+AzCopy sync will only transfer new files or files that have changed, and will also remove deleted files from target.
-5. You specify the maximum number of snapshots you would like to keep.
-Once you hit this, this script will automatically remove your oldest snapshots, ensuring you don't hit the Azure Files snapshot limit and so are always able to take new snapshots.

 ![solution overview](./AzCopyBackup.png)

 ## Requirements
+* Azure subscription
+* Two different storage accounts, each containing an Azure file share
 * AzCopy version 10.8 or later
-* VM on which to run the script (we recommend a VM in the same Azure region as the source file share)

 ## Advantages
 * Space efficiency